 Many search problems refer to a set of potential solutions, associated with each problem instance, such that different solutions are assigned different "values" (resp., "costs").
-In such a case, one may be interested in finding a solution that has value exceeding some threshold (resp., cost below some threshold).
+For example, in the context of finding a clique in a given graph, the size of the clique may be considered the value of the solution.
+Likewise, in the context of finding a 2-partition of a given graph, the number of edges with both endpoints in the same side of the partition may be considered the cost of the solution.
+In such cases, one may be interested in finding a solution that has value exceeding some threshold (resp., cost below some threshold).
 Alternatively, one may seek a solution of maximum value (resp., minimum cost).

 For simplicity, let us focus on the case of a value that we wish to maximize.
-Still, there are two different objectives (i.e., exceeding a threshold and optimizing), giving rise to two different (auxiliary) search problems related to the same relation R. Specifically, for a binary relation R and a value function $f : \{0,1\}^ \times \{0,1\}^ \to \mathbb{R}$ , we consider two search problems.
+Still, the two different aforementioned objectives (i.e., exceeding a threshold and optimization), give rise to two different (auxiliary) search problems related to the same relation R. Specifically, for a binary relation R and a value function $f : \{0,1\}^ \times \{0,1\}^ \to \mathbb{R}$ , we consider two search problems.